-Lake Success, N.Y. – Canon introduced three liquid crystal on silicon (LCoS) multimedia front projectors targeted at "discerning home theater enthusiasts" as well as professional and institutional channel users.
+Canon introduced three LCoS multimedia front projectors which it will target at “discerning home theater enthusiasts” as well as professional and institutional channel users.

 The REALiS SX6, REALiS SX60 and REALiS X600 models will join the REALiS SX50 projector to create a full home theater projector lineup, the company said.